Getting Started in Star Citizen

 Once you’ve decided which game package to buy, take a look at our discussion about all the various input devices available to use in Star Citizen.

-If you like this article, please upvote it over on the RSI website here help get it noticed.
+If you like this article, please upvote it over on the RSI website here to help get it noticed.

 Thoughts, suggestions, or questions?
 Comment below!